melaniehoff/Peer-to-Peer-Folder-Poetry/code-societies-2020.md

 2. `cd ~/my-folder-poem`
     - note if your my-folder-poem/ folder is in a different directory, this part may look like `cd ~/code-societies/my-folder-poem`
 3. enter `dat share` in your terminal from inside the folder, my-folder-poem/
-4. copy and paste the blue url that looks something like `dat://a297239732y98r3y8328320230y352y0350y3520y3` into [☎️ P2P Address book 🦋](https://docs.google.com/spreadsheets/d/1nDLIUVbKFc3XNALA7Uf65ra-sH4AsPewWWajt2ltxMY/edit?usp=sharing) next to your name
+4. copy and paste the blue url that looks something like `dat://a297239732y98r3y8328320230y352y0350y3520y3` into [P2P Address book](https://docs.google.com/spreadsheets/d/1nDLIUVbKFc3XNALA7Uf65ra-sH4AsPewWWajt2ltxMY/edit?usp=sharing) next to your name
 5. dont close or exit this terminal session so your poem will continue to be shared on the network!
 6. Now you are sharing your poem on the p2p web!